benjamin-ackerman/ME_transportability/simulation/README.md

 ```
 sh sim.sh
 ```
-4. Gather the simulation run times and combine the results across the 1000 runs (make sure to navigate to the directory after typing `qrsh`):
+4. Gather the simulation run times and combine the results across the 1000 runs (this is done in an active session.
+Make sure to navigate to the directory after typing `qrsh`):
 ```
 qrsh
 sh gather_results.sh